I certainly can't remember the time on that early morning the

 When we boarded the bus we were given

-personalized ear buds to plug into jack on the bus so we
+personalize ear buds to plug into jack on the bus so we can

-could listen to the guide without bothering people on the
+listen to the guide with out bothering people on the

 sidewalk not taken the tour.
 It was a lot easier to

-understand and hear the guide and was a great idea.
+understand and hear the guide.
+This was a great idea.
 The

-traffic was gridlock and the bus made slow progress, always
+traffic was grid lock and the bus made slow progress.
+It

-seeming to stop at all the unphotogenic spots and speed by
+always seem to stop at all the unphotogenic spots and speed

 the Big Apple, my plan was to take the bus tour to see as